nouyang/janson299r/wk5/README_PRM.md

 Ok right this is silly, go back to old method.
 I guess the issue was a bunch of the plots weren't showing.
 Guh.
 Why is this plotting thing so flaky?!?!?!?!

+# combine strings

+"A" * "B"
+wtf julia, what's wrong with pluses

+# random
+TODO !!
+there's some squirreliness with the range in which I'm plotting the room, and the range in which I'm randomly selecting points, etc. that might have off-by-one errors, and I should investigate at some point